 202.747.0698 ext.
 3

-Darya Minovi, MPH, is a CPR Policy Analyst.
+Darya Minovi, MPH, is a Senior Policy Analyst at the Center for Progressive Reform.
 She is a public health advocate passionate about environmental justice and the use of research to inform policies that protect human health and safeguard the environment.

 Before joining CPR, she worked on food policy issues at the Center for Science in the Public Interest, and on international rainforest conservation with Health In Harmony in Portland, Oregon.
 She also worked as an Environmental Justice intern with the Natural Resources Defense Council.

 Ms. Minovi received her Master of Public Health in Environmental Health at the Harvard T.H.
 Chan School of Public Health in 2019, and her Bachelor of Science in Public Health and Environmental Policy from the College of William & Mary in 2014.

 Katlyn Schmitt, J.D., is a Senior Policy Analyst at the Center for Progressive Reform.
 She joined CPR in 2020 to work on environmental policy, enforcement, and advocacy.

 Before joining CPR, Mrs. Schmitt spent four years working as the Legal and Policy Director for Waterkeepers Chesapeake, where she provided legal assistance to Waterkeepers and advocated for legislative and regulatory priorities in Maryland, D.C., Virginia, and Pennsylvania.